Free: How To Find Out if Someone Is a Felon, See Criminal Records

 Use the Sanctions List Search Tool

 The Department of the Treasury maintains the Office of Foreign Assets Control (OFAC) to track foreign nationals who may pose a threat to overall national security in the United States.
-These include individuals who have committed felony offenses against American citizens, are suspected of terrorist activity or association, or pose an intellectual threat to US assets, and can be how to find out if someone is a felon.
+These include individuals who have committed felony offenses against American citizens, are suspected of terrorist activity or association, or pose an intellectual threat to US assets, and can be discover if someone is an offender.

 To search the OFAC registry, do the following: